mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 #### Troubleshooting Pipelines

-If the MLflow ffproject has several steps and it doesn'z work, we can try each step separately.
+If the MLflow project has several steps and it doesn't work, we can try each step separately.
 However, note that the project name for `wandb` needs to be set in the python script, because it is usually passed via the environment.
+Also note that if we execute the python script manually, we're outside from the desired environment with the required dependencies.

 ```bash
 mlflow run . \